Augustana at a glance

 Music ensembles, theatre, debate, publications, broadcasting, student government, local Greek system, a wide variety of professional, religious, departmental, political, social, and service organizations.

-Augustana Vikings compete in the College Conference of Illinois and Wisconsin (CCIW) and NCAA Division III; eleven men's varsity teams; ten women's varsity teams; many intramural programs.
+Augustana Vikings compete in the College Conference of Illinois and Wisconsin (CCIW) and NCAA Division III; 11 men's varsity teams; 10 women's varsity teams; many intramural programs.

 Call the Office of Admissions, 309-794-7341, to schedule a visit or fill out a visit request.
 Prospective students are welcome to stay overnight in a residence hall.

 Augustana operates under a charter granted by the General Assembly of the State of Illinois, and is certiﬁed as a degree-granting institution by the state.
 The college has been accredited by the Higher Learning Commission, 230 S. LaSalle, Suite 7-500, Chicago, Ill., 60604, since the association began accreditation in 1912.
 Augustana also is accredited by the National Association of Schools of Music, the National Council for Accreditation of Teacher Education and the Illinois State Board of Education.
 The college also is approved and recognized by the American Chemical Society and the American Association of University Women.

 The success of more than 25,000 Augustana alumni is vast and varied and typically starts from the minute they walk across the stage at graduation.
 95 percent of graduates are employed or pursuing an advance degree within a year of graduation.
 87 percent of recent alumni pursuing advanced degrees were accepted into their first-choice or second-choice graduate school.